Kathy Jaloussis

 My first session

-Once you’ve made contact, we can arrange a time for an initial or assessment session.
-This gives you the opportunity to talk about what has brought you to counselling and helps me gain a clearer understanding of your situation and the key issues you'd like to explore.
+Once you’ve made contact, we can arrange a time for an initial counselling assessment session, which will be 50 minutes.
+This allows you space to talk about what has brought you to counselling and helps me gain a clearer understanding of your situation and the key issues you'd like to explore.
 You’ll also have the chance to ask any questions and learn more about how I work, so we can decide together whether it feels like the right fit.
 We think about the key issues you'd like to explore and what you would like to be different at the end of counselling.
-This is what we work towards and this will be reviewed at different stages of the counselling.

 What I can help with